-Today I’d like to introduce you to another truly inspirational lymphie with a powerful mindset!
+Today, I’d like to introduce you to another inspirational lymphie with a powerful mindset!
 Her name is Sara, and her Instagram account is @thepragmaticlymphatic.
 This title caught my eye right away.
 Sara is a passionate and genuinely incredible person.
 Over the years, she has found and developed methods for improving her self-care routine.
 This ability was enabled by increasing her capacity to find empathy and love towards herself and others with chronic conditions and aim toward acceptance of life with lymphedema.
 She has found that a chronic unfortunate diagnosis like lymphedema is much less limiting once you give yourself some of your life’s time and energy to supply proper self-care and compassion.
 Here’s her story; enjoy!

 MIND OVER MATTER